H8X24A1/H8X24A1.github.io/setup/sparo-admin-documentation.md

 ---
-title: HXA.io DOCS - Import Users from Azure AD
+title: HXA.io DOCS - Import Users from Azure AD (Entra ID)
-label: Import Users from Azure AD
+label: Import Users from Azure AD (Entra ID)
 icon: rocket
 order: 100
 ---

 ## To simplify the creation of Users we allow to import Users from Microsoft Azure AD (New: Entra ID)

-## Import Azure AD User
+### Import Azure AD User

 NOTE: Please ensure you have a Microsoft Azure AD (Entra ID) Connector setup before.